Vikas2171/Chat_Application/README.md

 ![Communication](https://github.com/Vikas2171/Chat_Application/blob/main/Photos/3.jpg "Communication")

 ## Conclusions
-This project demonstrates a thread-per-connection chat server in C++: concurrent client handling, per-connection message queues to avoid head-of-line blocking on a slow client, coordinated multithreaded shutdown, and basic chat logging.
-It's a foundational example of the concurrency and synchronization patterns that come up in real network services, along with an honest accounting of where a production system (encryption, IOCP-based scaling) would go further than this project's scope.
+This project demonstrates a thread-per-connection chat server in C++: concurrent client handling, per-connection message queues to avoid head-of-line blocking on a slow client, coordinated multithreaded shutdown, correct message framing over a raw TCP byte stream, and basic chat logging.
+It's a foundational example of the concurrency, synchronization, and protocol-design patterns that come up in real network services, along with an honest accounting of where a production system (encryption, IOCP-based scaling) would go further than this project's scope.

 Feel free to explore the code and modify it to suit your needs!